Stabilization During a Mental Health Break Down

 Outpatient programs are available once the individual is ready to return either home or to reside in transitional living for a period of time.
 The outpatient program can be minimal, such as one or two therapy sessions per week, to more intensive such as a day program.

-The Treatment Specialist offers help for individuals or loved ones experiencing psychological distress.
+The Treatment Specialist offers help for individuals or loved ones experiencing psychological distress such as severe depression or anxiety.
 Our trained specialists provide free information about the mental health disorder and can guide individuals toward appropriate treatment options for the specific disorder or dual diagnosis.
-If you need more information about a voluntary mental health admission, please connect with The Treatment Specialist today at (866) 644-7911 for a free confidential assessment.
+If you need more information about a voluntary mental health admission criteria and process, please connect with a Treatment Specialist today at (866) 644-7911 for a free confidential assessment.